HuyChill2406/Introduction-to-artificial-intelligence-Process2/README.md

 # Introduction-to-artificial-intelligence-Process2
-Local search on a 3D state space from an image using Random Restart Hill-Climbing, Simulated Annealing, and Local Beam Search (my contribution).
-Includes visualization of search paths in 3D.
+A group project for the "Introduction to Artificial Intelligence" course at Ton Duc Thang University.
+This project explores local search algorithms for optimizing a 3D state space generated from an image.
+Implemented strategies include Random Restart Hill-Climbing, Simulated Annealing, and Local Beam Search (with the Local Beam Search implemented by me).
+The Problem class handles state space loading, neighbor generation, and visualization of the search process.
+Results are visualized in 3D, showing search paths over the surface.